Cosmicjedi/nerdbuntu/README.md

 **Intelligent PDF to Markdown Converter with Azure AI Integration**

-Nerdbuntu is an Ubuntu-based solution that uses MarkItDown with Azure AI Factory to intelligently parse PDFs into markdown files with semantic backlinking for Retrieval Augmented Generation (RAG) systems.
+Nerdbuntu is an Ubuntu-based solution that uses MarkItDown with Azure AI to intelligently parse PDFs into markdown files with semantic backlinking for Retrieval Augmented Generation (RAG) systems.

 ## Features ✨